If you are facing financial problems, you need to reach out and get debt advice. Do NOT pay for debt advice, as you can access this for free.

 Citizens Advice Bureau

-Citizens Advice Bureau has a website packed with support for any occasion, whether than be your finances or even employment or housing.
+Citizens Advice Bureau has a website packed with support for any occasion, whether that be your finances, employment or housing.

 Pay Plan

-Pay Plan offers free advice, but are a for profit company (that won’t affect the support you get and even DMPs are 100% free).
+Pay Plan offers free advice, but it is a for-profit company (which won’t affect the support you get, and even DMPs are 100% free).

 They will work out the best option for you to get back on track.
 If you manage your debt with them, you have access to an online account management system, PayPlan Plus.
 You will be able to track and keep up with your payments.